Anh-H-Projects/SQL-projects/README.md

-# paintings_SQL-case-study
+# SQL-case-study-projects
 This project is to showcase how I practice writting SQL queries to solve different questions.
-A Kaggle dataset named "paintings" is used.
+Kaggle datasets are used.